Breastfeeding in Public: Making the Choice for You and Your Baby

 Here are some tips to help you along the way:

-1. Practice in front of partner/support person, or even a mirror
+Practice breastfeeding in public in front of partner/support person, or even a mirror

-Remember, it isn’t easy at first.
+Remember, breastfeeding in public isn’t easy at first.
 Most clients I work with in their homes are spending a lot of their time topless out of sheer convenience, so when starting to latch with layers of clothing on, it will feel harder.

-The first few times you attempt it, you will find yourself fumbling around with your clothing and awkwardly turning to the wall.
+The first few times you attempt breastfeeding in public, you will find yourself fumbling around with your clothing and awkwardly turning to the wall.
 That’s fine!
 Just keep practicing.

 If you are practicing in front of partner, have them point out tips on what positioning or clothing adjustments to make in order to create a smoother process of latching on.